-6.1 Plan Approval
+6.1 PLAN APPROVAL

 The Capital Pathway Strategic Plan comes into effect upon approval by the NCC board of directors.
-This plan is the primary planning reference for matters affecting the pathway network.
+A federal approval granted by the NCC confirms the plan's effective date, and establishes the conditions of the plan's approval.
+This plan is the primary planning reference for matters affecting the Capital Pathway.

-6.2 Implementation
+6.2 IMPLEMENTATION

 Subsequent to plan approval, implementation will be under the principal responsibility of the NCC's Capital Stewardship Branch.
-An action plan will be developed which will include concrete actions and measurable phasing, with priority given to initiatives that are cost-effective and relatively easy to implement.
-More complex initiatives will require time, funding and/or additional studies to address detailed implementation requirements.
+An action plan will be developed which will include concrete actions and measureable phasing, with priority given to initiatives that are cost-effective and relatively easy to